Menu

 Finding a Lawyer

-As with most other services, finding a lawyer in your geographical area that can deal with your particular legal issue may involve some research.
+As with most other services, finding a lawyer in your area that can deal with your particular legal issue may involve some research.

 Some lawyers offer free or low-cost first appointments.
 These appointments can help you decide how to proceed and whether you want to continue to work with that lawyer.

-If you cannot afford a lawyer you may be eligible for Legal Aid.
-Legal Aid provides lawyers for very low income people with criminal or family law problems.
+If you cannot afford a lawyer, you may be eligible for Legal Aid.
+Legal Aid provides lawyers for very low-income people with criminal or family law problems.
 Your legal problem must be in one of those two areas.
 You must either be receiving social assistance or have an income that falls within the Legal Aid guidelines.
 If your income is slightly above the cut-off, you may still qualify although you will be required to contribute to the cost of services.

 How helpful was this article?